fabianbrash/Recipes/openSSL.md

 ### Note when you assemble a cert bundle and you add in your actual .crt file make sure it's at the top not the bottom

+### Also make sure your private key is not encrypted if it is you need to use openssl to decrypt it with the password you created at creation

 ```Create a SAN CSR OpenSSL```